 - data types demands a new level of depth and breadth of biological knowledge paired with technical, mathematical, and computational sophistication in scientific inquiry.
 Our objective is to prepare students to become future leaders in this new, interdisciplinary era by pioneering biological discoveries across a range of important problems.

-Biomedical Graduate Studies (BGS) is the administrative home for all graduate groups that confer a Ph.D. in the basic biomedical sciences at the University of Pennsylvania.
+The Biomedical Graduate Studies (BGS) umbrella is the administrative home for all graduate groups that confer a PhD in basic, biomedical sciences at the University of Pennsylvania, and where your application will be submitted.
 General admission information, as well as a link to the online application system, can be obtained from the BGS Website